Air fryers have become hugely popular for their speed, convenience and the perceived health benefits of cooking with less oil.

 These appliances exude convenience like a kind of charm, but just how 'easy' are they to use?
 Well, there's no hard and fast answer because not all air fryers are created equal – how simple they are to operate will depend entirely on the model.

-But if you're under the impression that 'easy to use' means you can leave your air fryer unattended like a slow cooker, you can forget it.
+But if you're under the impression that 'easy to use' means you can leave your air fryer unattended like a slow cooker, unfortunately this isn't so.

 "Supervision is important," says Fiona.
-"No matter what air fryer you have, you will have to shake or turn the food at some stage – and more than once is my advice for better evenness of browning and cooking."
+"No matter which air fryer you have, you will have to check, shake or turn the food at some stage – and more than once is my advice for better evenness of browning and cooking."

-Not all models will beep to tell you it's time to shake the food either.
-So Fiona suggests buying one with digital controls, preprogrammed settings and a timer that lasts more than 30 minutes.
+Not all models will beep to tell you it's time to shake the food.
+Fiona suggests buying one with digital controls, pre-programmed settings and a timer that lasts more than 30 minutes.

 "These features will be essential if you want to use your air fryer for roasting meats and vegetables, and not just for reheating frozen foods," she says.